Aboriginal and Torres Strait Islander children

 Child protection services for Aboriginal and Torres Strait Islander children

 The over-representation of Aboriginal and Torres Strait Islander children continues to be a challenge in child protection systems across all Australian jurisdictions.
-However, when compared to other Australian jurisdictions, Queensland has one of the lowest rates of over-representation.
+However, when compared to other Australian jurisdictions, Queensland rates of over-representation are lower than the national average.
 Latest data shows that:

 Rate per 1,000 Aboriginal and/or Torres Strait Islander children subject to substantiations, year ending 30 June